bnvien/deep-photo-styletransfer-tf/README.md

 ## Examples
-Here are more results (from left to right are input, style, and result)
+Here are more results (from left to right are input, style, and result).
+Different cases were tried in the following order:
+* Transfering plain color
+* Transfering color with small-size patterns
+* Transfering color with bigger-size patterns
+* Transfering color with even-bigger-size patterns
+* Transfering a mixture of everything

 <p align="center">
     <img src='examples/input/input.jpg' height='162' width='300'/>